DTADMI/quest-hunt/README.md

 ### Editor choice for quest descriptions

-We will use TipTap for rich text in quest descriptions (deferred for MVP).
+We use TipTap for rich text in quest descriptions.

 Pros: